Forest School Inspired Learning

 Although a kit list is provided for you to support with preparing your child's participation in Forest School, we actively encourage them to begin to learn about weather forecasts and preparing themselves for weather.
 Even for younger children it is possible for you to have a conversation with your child about what sort of weather we are having and what clothes would be appropriate for them to wear.

 Forest School will be delivered on during an afternoon session in the school wood.
-Timetable of dates for each class for the Autumn Term can be found by clicking on the link at the top of this page.
-When your child is scheduled to take part in Forest School we ask that you refer to the kit list (on the timetable of dates document above) and ensure that your child is appropriately dressed.
+When your child is scheduled to take part in Forest School we ask that you refer to the kit list suggestions below and ensure that your child is appropriately dressed.
 Please see note below about the learning opportunity involved in supporting your child to be prepared for Forest School.

 Please open the link below for our Forest School Leaflet: